cioos-siooc/cioos-siooc_data_transform/cioos_data_transform/ios_data_transform/README.md

 The netCDF files are compatible with the CF conventions and ERDDAP requirements.

-## Description of tools
+## Description of classes and important methods
-* Ocean data class: This contains the methods (functions) to read different sections from a data file in the IOS format.
-Data is stored in state variables that describe the class.
+* ObsFile (extensions: CtdFile, BotFile, etc.): Includes variables and methods to read data in the IOS format.
+Information is processed and stored in state variables used by OceanNcFile (or similar).
-* netCDF4 file class: This has all the methods required to write a netCDF file in the standard format.
+* OceanNcFile (extensions: CtdNcFile etc.): Includes methods required to write a netCDF file in the standard format.
 Data is held in object untill write_file function is executed.
-* netCDF4 variable class: Hold variable data and definition.
-List of these objects are passed to netCDF file class to write out in a standard format.
+* OceanNcVar: Holds variable data and definition.
+List of these objects are passed to OceanNcFile to write out in a standard format.

 ## Getting Started / Installing